Syuri: Wrestling New Classic and Reina (2012–2016)

-Freelancing (2016–present)
+Freelancing (2016–2020)

 On September 11, 2016, Syuri won her first title as a freelancer, when she and Hikaru Shida defeated Kaori Yoneyama & Tsubasa Kuragaki for the Oz Academy Tag Team Championship.
 Syuri & Shida won another title on November 23, when they defeated Dash Chisako & Kaoru for the Sendai Girls World Tag Team Championship.
 Syuri & Shida lost the Oz Academy Tag Team Championship to Akino & Kaho Kobayashi in their fourth defense on June 25, 2017.
 On July 15, Syuri & Shida lost the Sendai Girls World Tag Team Championship to Cassandra Miyagi & Dash Chisako also in their fourth defense.

-Return to Stardom (2020–present)
+World Wonder Ring Stardom (2020–present)

+Donna Del Mondo (2020–2022)

-On January 19, 2020, at the Stardom 9th Anniversary show, Syuri made her return to Stardom as the newest member of Giulia's & Maika's unit "Donna Del Mondo", where they defeated Tokyo Cyber Squad (Death Yama-san, Hana Kimura & Leyla Hirsch).
-On February 8, Donna Del Mondo defeated Queen's Quest (AZM, Momo Watanabe & Utami Hayashishita) to win the Artist of Stardom Championship.
-On March 24, Syuri participated in the Cinderella Tournament and made it to the semi-final, where she lost to the fellow Donna Del Mondo member Giulia.
-On October 3, after Syuri unsuccessfully challenged Mayu Iwatani for her World of Stardom Championship, Syuri announced that she had signed with Stardom.
-On November 14, Donna del Mondo lost the Artist of Stardom Championship to Oedo Tai (Bea Priestley, Natsuko Tora & Saki Kashima).
-On November 15, Syuri defeated Priestley to win the SWA World Championship but before the match Syuri would be eligible to wrestle for the title due to her Filipino heritage from her mother.
-On December 20, Syrui defended the title in a title vs. title match against Donna del Mondo's leader Giulia who defended the Wonder of Stardom Championship.
-The match ended in a time-limit draw, as both titleholders retained their titles in the process.
+On January 19, 2020, Syuri made her return to Stardom as the newest member of Donna Del Mondo.
+Alongside her stablemates, Giulia and Maika, she defeated Tokyo Cyber Squad (Death Yama-san, Hana Kimura and Leyla Hirsch).
+On February 8, Donna Del Mondo defeated Queen's Quest (AZM, Momo Watanabe and Utami Hayashishita) to win the Artist of Stardom Championship.
+On March 24, Syuri participated in the 2021 Cinderella Tournament and made it to the semi-final, where she lost to the fellow Donna Del Mondo member Giulia.
+On October 3, after Syuri unsuccessfully challenged Mayu Iwatani for the World of Stardom Championship, Syuri announced that she had signed with Stardom.
+On November 14, Syuri, Giulia and Maika lost the Artist of Stardom Championship to Oedo Tai (Bea Priestley, Natsuko Tora and Saki Kashima).
+On November 15, Syuri defeated Bea Priestley to win the SWA World Championship, which Syuri was eligible to wrestle for because of her Filipino heritage from her mother.
+On December 20, Syuri defended the SWA World Championship in a title vs. title match against Giulia, who defended the Wonder of Stardom Championship.
+The match ended in a time-limit draw, so both wrestlers retained their titles.